jlegatheaux/cnss/README.md

 dumpPacketStats 8000 2
 ```

-This configuration file defines the network of the figure below.
+It defines the network of the figure below.
 Two nodes, node 1 and 2, are connected to a switch, node 0.
 Links have 1 Mbps bandwidth and 50 ms of propagation time.
-The configuration file sets the end of the simulation to 8000 ms and schedules events *dump_app_state* to be delivered to all nodes, and events *dump_packet_stats* to be sent to nodes 1 and 2, all at simulation time = 8000, the end of the simulation.
+The configuration file sets the end of the simulation to 8000 ms and schedules events *dump_app\_state* to be delivered to all nodes, and events *dump_packet\_stats* to be sent to nodes 1 and 2, all at simulation time = 8000, the end of the simulation.
 The code of the different classes is shown below as well as the output of the simulation execution.

 ![](Figures/simpleNet.config.png)

-Class `Sender()` is a simple sender that sends a packet to the `Receiver()` every second.
-Its `initialise(...)` method returns 1000, i.e. the value of the interval among clock ticks.
+Next we present the classes used in the example.
+Class `Sender` is a simple sender application that sends a packet to the `Receiver` every second.
+Its `initialise(...)` method returns 1000, i.e. the value of the interval between clock ticks.
 Whenever it receives a packet, it prints its value using the method `log(...)`.
-Whenever it receives a *dumpAppState* event, the node kernel calls the `showState()`upcall and it prints the numbers of reply packets received.
+Whenever it receives a *dump_app\_state* event, the node kernel calls the `showState()`upcall, that prints the numbers of reply packets received.

 ```Java
 package cnss.examples;